osmode/ddash/README.md

 DDASH allows network administrators to quickly create, maintain, and grow private Ethereum networks.
 Data can be uploaded to a blockchain and downloaded from a blockchain with a single command.
 DDASH also interfaces with IPFS to allow network administrators to host resources on IPFS and use the Ethereum blockchain as a permissions manager.
 No longer confined to a single machine, data hosted on the IPFS network flows perputually through network nodes, rendering it persistent and rapidly accessible.
 Permissions are managed via PGP keypair encryption and stored on the Ethereum blockchain.

-DDASH allows organizations to more effectively incentivize generation and dissemination of knowledge by hosting any shared resource on an Etheruem blockchain.

 Our goals are to:

 1. Eliminate barriers to information exchange within and among organizations.